SajjadN92/MovieApp/README.md

 ## Theme
 The app supports light and dark themes with the initial value of dark theme at the start of the app.

+## External Libraries
+The only used external dependency is `KingFisher` for loading remote images.

 ## Enhancement List
 the following list isn't implemented in the app, but we can make this project better by implementing it:
 - [ ] Impelenting UseCases